 - Keep Employees Focused on Their Cheerleaders and Fans.

-This philosophy is right on, according to Joyce Weiss, a corporate speaker, and motivator based in Michigan.
-Her job is to go into companies, including AT&T, Electronic Data System (EDS), and Blue Cross Blue Sheild of MI, and show them how to have fun.
+This philosophy is right on, according to Joyce Weiss, a communication coach based in Michigan.
+Her job is to go into companies and show them how to have fun.
 Because she says, employees that play together work better.

 “Just when companies think they need to put the employee training aside is a time when they need it most,” Weiss says.
 “You need to support one another, and this is how you do it.”

-Strong relationships with those you work with will help you succeed in the workplace and even increase productivity for your business.
-Two interpersonal skills that will develop these relationships—and create a positive atmosphere and strong company culture—are cooperation and respect.
+Strong relationships with those you work with will help you succeed in the workplace.
+Additionally, you will increase productivity for your business.
+Two interpersonal skills that will develop these relationships are cooperation and respect.
 Joyce Weiss offers this advice and more in The Insider, the weekly e-newsletter of the American Bus Association, to managers and employees of the motorcoach travel and tourism industry.”
-ABA https://www.buses.org/news/article/insider-exclusive-key-interpersonal-skills-in-the-workplace-cooperation-and
+Read at the ABA website.